Last Updated on

 The Siamese is an elegant animal with a long, muscular and tubular body, long neck.
 The legs are long and slender with small, oval feet.
 The hind legs are longer than the front legs.
 The tail is long, thin and whip-like.

-Siamese should be bought from a registered cat breeder to ensure you are getting what you are paying for as well as that; registered breeders have to abide by a code of ethics set out by their registering body.
+Siamese should be bought from a registered cat breeder to ensure you are getting what you are paying for.
+Registered breeders have to abide by a code of ethics set out by their registering body.
 I always prefer to buy purebred cats from a breeder who raises the kittens under-foot, which means they grew up inside the home and are used to the hustle and bustle of a household.

 Where possible, visit the cattery and meet the kittens and parents.

-Kittens should not leave the breeder until they are at least 12 weeks old, and they should have received at least two of the required three F3 vaccinations.
+Kittens should not leave the breeder until they are at least 12 weeks old, by which time they will have received at least two of the required three F3 vaccinations.
 Some breeders also choose to desex (spay or neuter) their kittens before they go to their new homes.
+All cats sold or given away in New South Wales must be microchipped.

-Write a list of questions for the breeder before you visit the cattery.
+Write a list of questions for the breeder before you visit the cattery and always get guarantees in writing.
+If you pay cash (and I don’t recommend it), insist on a receipt.

-Siamese cats are low maintenance, groom their coat once a week to remove loose hairs.
+The Siamese cat’s coat is low maintenance, groom a week to remove loose hairs.
 Trim the claws every 4-6 weeks.

 Dental care is essential for all cats.
 Your Siamese should have his teeth brushed regularly with a cat toothbrush and toothpaste (never use human toothpaste on a cat).
 Or you can feed him raw chicken necks or human-grade chunks of beef two to three times a week.